United States Department of the Interior

 The issues involved in handling and preserving electronic records are numerous and present new challenges.
 The Division of Policy and Directives Management and the Division of Information Resources Management will continue to work together to find solutions.
 If you have any questions on the appropriate use of the email system, please contact William T. Brooks, Chief, Division of Information Resources Management, at 703-358-1729.
 If you need help in determining whether or not your email message is an official record or if you have any questions regarding electronic records or other records management procedures, please contact your Regional records management officer or Johnny Hunt, Service Records Management Officer, Division of Policy and Directives Management, at 703-358-2504.

-For additional information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.